AliHosaam/AliHosaam/README.md

 Projects

 const discordCloneWebAppProject = {
-  description: "developed a comprehensive Discord clone web app using Next.js, TypeScript, and Tailwind CSS, incorporating a diverse range of packages and libraries.
+  description: "Developed a comprehensive Discord clone web app using Next.js, TypeScript, and Tailwind CSS, incorporating a diverse range of packages and libraries.
 This project boasts essential features synonymous with Discord, such as real-time messaging, voice chat, server creation, channel management, user authentication, and a sleek, intuitive UI.
 The implementation of cutting-edge technologies ensures a seamless user experience, making it a robust and scalable alternative for online communication and collaboration."
 };

 const coffeeShopAppProject = {